XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Like most other abjads, it is 'impure' in that the long vowels (/a:/, /i:/, /u:/) are also written, the latter two with the same character that is also used for /j/ and /w/.
-The missing information about the presence and quality of short vowels must be filled in by the reader; hence, it is usually necessary for the user to actually know the language that is written in order to be able to fully pronounce the written text.
+The missing information about the presence and quality of short vowels must be filled in by the reader; hence, it is usually necessary for the user to actually know the language that is written, in order to be able to fully pronounce the written text.

 Standard Arabic has 28 characters, but there are only 16 base forms: a number of the characters are dotted variants of others.